-Both daily and weekly objectives are available to complete in Ultimate Team, offering you extra coins and occasionally cards for completing simple activities.
-Some of these take literal seconds, such as organizing your squad members to their preferred positions or matching players with good chemistry, and you’re free to immediately switch them back if you prefer to have them play somewhere else.
+Both daily and weekly objectives are available in Ultimate Team, offering you extra coins and occasionally cards for completing simple activities.
+Some of these take only a few seconds, requiring simple tasks such as organizing your squad members in certain positions or matching players with good chemistry.
+After completing the objectives, you’re free to place them back however you like.

-The bonuses you receive might seem minor at first, but they can be crucial to maintaining your team after several games.
-Some will earn you consumable items such as contract and fitness cards, which can keep your stars in the game for longer.
+The bonuses you receive may seem minor at first, but they can be crucial to maintaining your team after several games.
+Some earn you consumable items such as contract and fitness cards that can keep your stars in a game longer.
 Without them, you’ll be forced to remove players long before the end of a match.

 Use your consumable items

-The other extremely important consumable card is “fitness,” which gives your stars a boost to their stamina for upcoming matches.
-If you make heavy use of sprinting, your players will be absolutely gassed after each game.
-Using a fitness card completely refills their stamina meter, ensuring that they’re ready to play in your next game.
-Make sure you use them on players who aren’t easily replaceable — i.e., those without skilled substitutes — to maximize their effectiveness.
+Fitness cards give your stars a boost to their stamina for upcoming matches.
+If you like to sprint, your players will be absolutely gassed after each game.
+Using a fitness card completely refills their stamina meter, ensuring that they’re ready to play in the next game.
+Make sure you use fitness cards on players who aren’t easily replaceable — i.e., those without skilled substitutes — to maximize their effectiveness.

-Keep track of the number of consumables you have available to make sure you aren’t overusing them, as well.
-After you select “action” on a player in your squad and choose “use consumable,” you’ll be given a list of each of your consumables, as well as their stock.
+Remember to keep track of the number of consumables you have and make sure you aren’t overusing them.
+You can easily do this when you select Action on a player in your squad and choose Use Consumable.
+You’ll be shown a list of each consumable along with how many are in stock.
 The game will recommend which ones to use by default, but you should always make the final call.

 Do Squad Battles

-New to FIFA 18 Ultimate Team are Squad Battles: Single-player challenges against curated teams, which award you coins based on your performance relative to other players.
+Squad Battles make a return in FIFA 19 and will award you coins based on your performance relative to other players.
 You’ll be ranked in different tiers, so even if you don’t manage to climb to the top of the leaderboard with a 23-0 win against Bayern, you can still earn a useful pack of guards for your latest single-player season.

 Avoid penalties like the plague

-A red card will force that player to sit out the game and no one will be allowed to replace him at his position, but it will also result in a suspension.
-They’ll be unavailable for a few games, meaning you better have a backup ready to take their place.
+A red card will force the player to sit out the game and no one will be allowed to replace him at his position, but it will also result in a suspension which means they’ll be unavailable for a few games.
+If that happens, you better have a backup ready to take their place.